Ministry of Digital Transition and Administration Reform, the Digital Development Agency and GITEX Africa Morocco 2025 organiser announce the landmark third edition in Marrakech

 GITEX Africa Morocco 2025 is the stage where the future of Africa’s digital economy takes shape.
 Don’t miss your chance to be part of this transformative event.
 Register now to attend or exhibit at www.GITEXAfrica.com, and secure your position at the center of Africa’s most influential technology gathering.

-Join us in Marrakech from April 14 to 16, 2025, as we chart the next chapter of Africa’s digital revolution and redefine the continent’s role in the global AI economy.Distributed by APO Group on behalf of GITEX Africa.
+Join us in Marrakech from April 14 to 16, 2025, as we chart the next chapter of Africa’s digital revolution and redefine the continent’s role in the global AI economy.Distributed by APO Group on behalf of KAOUN International.

 About GITEX Africa Morocco: